patroni/patroni/docs/dynamic_configuration.rst

 - cluster_name - is set either from ``scope`` or from ``PATRRONI_SCOPE`` environment variable
 - hot_standby: on

-To be on the safe side parameters from the above lists are not written into ``postgresql.conf``, but passed as a list of arguments to the ``pg_ctl start`` which gives the the highest precedence, even above `ALTER SYSTEM <https://www.postgresql.org/docs/current/static/sql-altersystem.html>`__
+To be on the safe side parameters from the above lists are not written into ``postgresql.conf``, but passed as a list of arguments to the ``pg_ctl start`` which gives them the highest precedence, even above `ALTER SYSTEM <https://www.postgresql.org/docs/current/static/sql-altersystem.html>`__

 When applying the local or dynamic configuration options, the following actions are taken: